artoria-dev/data-science-lol/README.md

 The input variables are in blue to the left.
 In this example there are three input variables but than scale infinitely.
 The orange dots represent nodes (which can also scale infinitely).
 All nodes within one column are counted as a 'hidden layer'.
 There can be as many hidden layer as one wishes.
-The more there are, the more confident will the model be.
+The more there are, the more confident will the model be (well, not always.
+Please see [overfitting](https://en.wikipedia.org/wiki/Overfitting) for more information).

-An input can *walk* their way via the nodes (left to right) until it hits the output.
+Am input can *walk* their way via the nodes (left to right) until it hits the output.
 The ways are in purple.
 Each way an input can go, receives a certain unique 'weight' (usually between 0 and 1).
 Inside a node the arriving data (coming from the input or other nodes) will be multiplied with their weights and summed up with the other input data.

 Depending on that, a certain 'activation'-function triggers inside a node (or neuron) as if the neuron actually fires up.
-For example, if a returning value from a node returns a certain value greater than 3 the activation function returns 1 (only sample values).
+For example, if a value from a node returns a certain value greater than 3 the activation function returns 1 (only sample values).
 Now, usually you would rather tend to use a [sigmoid activation function](https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6), which would the activation function return a value between 0 and 1, and not 0 or 1.

 Let's say the sigmoid activation function returns a 0.89 for a win, then the model is 89 % confident the input variables result in a win.